Ford Telstar: First generation (AR, AS; 1982–1987)

 A facelifted model (the AS) arrived to Australia in September 1985.
 This comprised minor restyling to the front and rear, a comprehensively updated interior, improved suspension, revised trim and more features.
-Front turn signals were relocated from the headlamps to the bumper, with side repeaters added to the wrap-around sections of the front bumper.
+The most noticeable change consisted of relocating the front turn signals from the headlamps to the bumper, with side repeaters added to the wrap-around sections of the front bumper.
 Taillamps for the sedan were restyled, and all models received new hubcaps or alloys.
-GL was now fitted with a left-hand side wing mirror, with Ghia models gaining electric mirror operation.
+The GL was now fitted with a left-hand side wing mirror, with Ghia models gaining electric mirror operation.
 The AS update also benefited from tinted side and rear glass for the GL sedan.
 Analogue instrumentation was now standard across the range, dispensing with the digital setup used previously by the TX5 Ghia.
 The new centre console housed audio equipment, a storage tray, gear lever and, on Ghia models, power window switches.
 Telstar GL and the base TX5 offered a more basic hand brake console integrating an ashtray for rear passengers.
 Ghia models featured an armrest console with acrylic "smoked glass" lid to provide extra storage.
 Compared to the AR series, console storage space for Ghia models was increased, as was glove compartment capacity across all trims.
 The seats were also revised—the work of Ford Australia—and a modification that only applied to the Ford-badged cars.
 Other interior changes included those made to the stalk-mounted switchgear, and a new digital clock in the centre of the dashboard benefitting from a glare-prevention hood.
 The clock was previously located awkwardly ahead of the gear lever.